-For similar reasons, do not use Auto fit on long stories.
-Do the auto-fitting after the import has been done by choosing: Text->Align->Full...
+For similar reasons, using Auto fit on long stories can be slower.
+Do the auto-fitting after the import has been done by choosing:

+Text->Align->Full...

 When translating a long document, deal with a section/chapter at a time.